ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 ---
 title: Adjust laptop backlight on Arch Linux
 ---

-# Laptop backlight
+# Laptop backlight on Arch Linux

 **Goal:** understand how to programmatically adjust your laptop's backlight brightness from the command line, then create convenient key bindings to do this for you.

-**Intended audience:** Presumably, your laptop already has two functions keys for increasing and decreasing backlight brightness.
-If these keys have no effect after standard install of Arch, and you find yourself unable to adjust your backlight brightness, this guide is for you.
+**Read this if:** your laptop has two keyboard functions keys for increasing and decreasing backlight brightness, but these keys have no effect after a standard install of Arch (so you find yourself unable to adjust your backlight brightness).

 If your backlight keys *are* working properly (perhaps your desktop environment set them up for you), congratulations.
-You're welcome to read this anyway, and perhaps you'll learn something useful about `udev` rules or `acpid` events, but this guide is probably not directly relevant to you.
+You're welcome to read this anyway, and perhaps you'll learn something useful about `udev` rules or `acpid` events, but this guide might not be directly relevant to you.

 **References:**
 - [ArchWiki: Backlight](https://wiki.archlinux.org/title/backlight)